katilp/opendata-howto-learningfromcms/_episodes/02-fair-principles.md

 >
 {: .callout}

 Nice.
-But what do they even mean?
+But what do they mean?

 > ## Exercise
 >